mattlokes/onash2/docs/index.md

 ## FAQ
  - **Q: How much did this cost all in all?**

-   A: It really depends on what you want in terms of RAM/NVME/EMMC/HDD Capcity, i spent about £400 all in, but that includes 32GB of RAM which is overkill and 2x4TB 2.5" HDD.
+   A: It really depends on what you want in terms of RAM/NVME/EMMC/HDD capcity, I spent about £400 all in, but that includes 32GB of RAM which is overkill and 2x4TB 2.5" HDD.
 So you should be able to tailor to your budget.
  - **Q: I've got a PRUSA Mini and i struggle to get the case parts not to curl, how did you do it?**

    A: I had the same problem during the first attempt at printing, then i discovered this excellent mod [Silicon Bed Levelling](https://forum.prusaprinters.org/forum/user-mods-octoprint-enclosures-nozzles/prusa-mini-silicone-bed-leveling-mod/) over on the PRUSA forum.
 Well worth the fiddling and patience.
 I've had perfect first layers since!